 Toro Bravo (Portland, OR)

-John Gorham is Co-Owner and Executive Chef of iconic Portland restaurants Toro Bravo, Tasty n Sons, Tasty n Alder, PLAZA DEL TORO and Co-Owner of Mediterranean Exploration Company, Shalom Y’all and BYH Burgers.
-Gorham’s first cookbook, The Toro Bravo Cookbook: Stories.
-Recipes.
-No Bull., was published by McSweeney’s in 2013 and earned praise and accolades from national media and chefs alike.
-Gorham’s second Cookbook, The Tasty Book, featuring recipes from both Tasty n Sons and Tasty n Alder, will be published in fall of 2017 by Sasquatch.
+John Gorham is Co-Owner and Executive Chef of iconic Portland restaurants Toro Bravo, Tasty n Daughters, Tasty n Alder, Mediterranean Exploration Company (MEC), Shalom Y’all, BYH Burgers, and PLAZA DEL TORO.
 Gorham believes that a chef’s cuisine and style is influenced by a trade route composed of travels, past work, cities lived in, and foods that their family made growing up.
 A ‘chef of the people’, Gorham celebrates a range of global cuisines at his influential restaurants; each with a unique identity but all embodying the quintessential Portland dining experience of family-style dishes, house-made charcuterie and seasonal sustainably-sourced ingredients.

 Little T Baker (Portland, OR)

-“Gluten is magic,” says Tim Healea, the Owner and Principal Baker of Little T Baker, which has three neighborhood locations in Portland.
-“It is the backbone of bread, creating its structure.
-Without it, good bread is not possible.”
-For eight years at Little T, he has carefully cultivated the key ingredients for an exceptional bread bakery—the best wheat and grains from local growers and purveyors; a small team of bakers with deep knowledge of fermentation and baking science; a dedication to traditional hand-shaping skills; and a serious love and passion for baking.
+An out and proud believer in the gospel of gluten, Tim Healea is the owner and principal baker of Little T Baker, which has two neighborhood locations in Portland, Oregon.
+“Gluten is magic,” he says.
+“It is truly the backbone of bread, allowing exceptional loaves to come to life.”
+For ten years at Little T, he has been a wizard of wheat and has carefully cultivated the key ingredients for an exceptional bread bakery—the best wheat and grains from local growers and purveyors; a small team of bakers with deep knowledge of fermentation and baking science; a dedication to traditional hand-shaping skills; and a serious love and passion for baking.
 Tim was previously the longtime head baker at Pearl Bakery, and in 2002 he took the silver medal as part of Team USA at the Coupe du Monde de la Boulangerie in Paris.
-Most recently, he’s worked with Little T’s bakers to experiment with alternative fermentation techniques and heritage grains, creating unique and “magical” daily breads that incorporate everything from white wine to rhubarb syrup to red flint corn to candy cap mushrooms.
+For the past couple of years, he’s worked with Little T’s bakers to experiment with alternative fermentation techniques and heritage grains, creating unique and “magical” daily breads that incorporate everything from white wine to rhubarb syrup to red flint corn to candy cap mushrooms.

 Han Ly Hwang